St Mary's Church, South Brisbane: Design and construction of the church

+Subsequent developments

 From 1866 the original chapel had been a dual-purpose building also functioning as a school.
 After the opening of the new church it continued to be used as a school until 1909 when substantial new school buildings were built on the southwest portion of the site.
 The chapel then served as the infant's school until 1926 when extensions to the school incorporated rooms for infants.
 A substantial bell housed in a timber belfry was erected in 1914 adjacent to the church and in 1915 a convent for the Sisters of Mercy was constructed, diagonally opposite the school on the corner of Cordelia and Peel streets.

 The most significant change to the church since its construction in 1893 was the completion of the sanctuary, including vestry and sacristy, in December 1929.
 Designed by Cavanagh and Cavanagh Architects in a similar manner to the original building, the sanctuary was constructed of reinforced concrete and brick by B. Robinson.
 The third Archbishop of Brisbane, James Duhig, officially opened the additions.
 The interior of the chancel with its marble wall linings and altar rails, terrazzo floors, domed plaster ceiling and stained glass windows was more ornate than the rest of the church.
 A new marble altar by sculptor and monumental mason, Frank Williams of Ipswich, who carried out all the marble work, was installed.
 The original chapel, no longer required for school purposes, was demolished at this time.